-If you’re trying to become debt-free or simply trying to be smarter with the ways you spend, cutting out non-essential purchases makes perfect sense.
-However, there are certain costs that you simply cannot avoid: utility bills and the weekly food shop, for example.
+If you’re trying to be smarter with the ways you spend, cutting out non-essential purchases makes perfect sense.
+However, there are certain costs that you cannot avoid: utility bills and the weekly food shop, for example.

 Even when you’re trying your level best to pay off outstanding debts, you still need to eat.
 Despite this, there are still ways to shop smarter and get more out of your money when it comes to necessary expenses.